nachocaru/xaprb.com/content/blog/2007-05-31-why-is-null-doesnt-always-work-in-mysql.md

 3. MySQL only returns the last inserted row once; the next statement will return a sane result (`LAST_INSERT_ID()` does not have this limitation).

 Bizarre, eh?
-However, any system that&#8217;s really used much in the real world will end up with these kinds of idiosyncrasies to meet particular needs.
+However, any system that's really used much in the real world will end up with these kinds of idiosyncrasies to meet particular needs.
 Oh, the joy of trying to be compatible with Microsoft Access!

 ### Conclusion

 Know thy [MySQL Manual][3].
 I only discovered these things by accident.
 The good news is, the manual is really, really good; it has to be one of the best pieces of documentation I know.
-Now, if only [innotop][4]&#8216;s manual were that good&#8230;
+Now, if only [innotop][4]'s manual were that good&#8230;

  [1]: http://dev.mysql.com/doc/refman/5.0/en/server-sql-mode.html
  [2]: http://dev.mysql.com/doc/refman/5.0/en/set-option.html